EwanBorgPad/spark/README.md

 Anyone can submit an idea by tagging the official Spark account on Twitter.
 The platform automatically detects and processes these submissions.

 ### 2. Token Creation
-Spark automatically creates an SPL token for each idea with:
+Spark automatically creates an SPL token for each idea using the **Meteora Stack**:
-- **Dynamic bonding curve** for fair price discovery
+- **Meteora DBC (Dynamic Bonding Curve)** for initial token launch and fair price discovery
+- **DAMM v2** when the token graduates to more advanced trading
 - **Permissionless trading** on Meteora DEX
-- **Built-in governance** through Solana DAOs
+- **Built-in governance** through Realms DAO

 ### 3. Trading & Fee Collection
 - **2% trading fees** are collected on every transaction
 - **Fee split**: 50% to the idea's DAO treasury, 50% to Spark DAO
 - **Real-time market data** from Jupiter, DexScreener, and Birdeye

-### 4. DAO Governance
+### 4. DAO Governance with Realms
-Once a project "graduates" (reaches certain milestones), a dedicated DAO is created where token holders can:
+Once a project "graduates" (reaches certain milestones), a dedicated **Realms DAO** is created where token holders can:
-- **Vote on proposals** for how to use the treasury
+- **Vote on proposals** for how to use the treasury using Realms governance stack
 - **Fund builders and developers** through application system
 - **Support marketing and community growth**
 - **Reward contributors**